vlazed/StopMotionHelper/TUTORIAL_2.md

 ![Stop Motion Helper Motion Paths](./docs/smh_motionpaths.png)

 The last addition to the SMH UI is a window for modifying motion paths.
 In the earlier media on this tutorial, motion paths are shown as green circles, with green lines connecting between them.
 These green circles are keyframes, while the green lines show the path that the animated object will take.
 Yellow circles indicate the keyframe that the playhead is in.
+Red lines are shown before the yellow circles to indicate the past.
+Immediately before the previous frame and next frame, a number also shows up on the path, indicating keyframe distance.

-We can adjust how much of the trajectory we want to see with the "Path Range" slider.
+We can adjust how much of the trajectory we want to see with the **"Path Range"** slider.
 For reference, setting the slider to 1 will show two green circles immediately before and after the keyframe (as in Ghost Previous/Next frame); setting the slider to 2 will show four green circles, and 3 shows 6; in general, setting the slider to `n` will give us `2n` circles.

-Finally, we can choose which bone to follow in the Bone Name text entry.
+Finally, we can choose which bone to follow in the **"Bone Name"** text entry.
 Simply reference the bone that you want to follow (for instance, one can use Ragdoll Mover to identify), and type its name (it is case-sensitive!).
-This works for physical bones and nonphysical bones.
+Based on this, we can use the **Offset sliders** to visualize rotations.

 Alternatively, these settings can be changed in the console.
 The following table summarizes these console commands.
 Note that `n` is a whole number, `d` is a decimal-point number, and `string` can be a name.